rust-osdev/homepage/content/showcase/hermit/index.md

 +++
-title = "The <code>RustyHermit</code> Unikernel"
+title = "The <code>Hermit</code> Unikernel"
 date = 2021-01-22

 [extra]
-authors = ["stlankes"]
+authors = ["stlankes", "mkroening"]
 +++

-[RustyHermit](https://github.com/hermitcore/rusty-hermit) is a unikernel, which is completely written Rust.
+[Hermit](http://hermit-os.org) is a unikernel, which is completely written Rust.
 [Unikernels](http://unikernel.org/) are application images that directly contain the kernel as a library, so they do not require an installed operating system (OS).
 They are typical used in virtualized environments, which build the backbone of typical cloud / edge infrastructures.

 <!-- more -->